soniashutosh/Deeper-Light-Weight-CNN-Model/README.md

 Lets suppose we have  N * M * K  as out input for our traditional convolutional layer and we are using 3 * 3 kernel with f filters and stride as 1 then

-total number of multiplication performed are =
+total number of multiplication performed are = \n
         3 * 3 * K * (N-2) * (M-2) * f

 total number of trainable parameters are =